2022 U.S. Open women's singles draw, scores - Tennis

-Top-ranked Iga Swiatek was the lone major champion to reach the quarterfinals of the U.S. Open women’s singles draw.
+Top-ranked Iga Swiatek was the lone major champion to reach the semifinals (and quarterfinals) of the U.S. Open women’s singles draw.

+The Polish star took out the last American, Jessica Pegula, to set a final four match with Aryna Sabalenka of Belarus.

 Swiatek, the 2020 and 2022 French Open winner, is trying to become the first woman to win multiple Grand Slams in one year since Angelique Kerber in 2016 and the first to win the French Open and the U.S. Open in the same year since Serena Williams in 2013.